Robert Rodriguez's unrealized projects: UglyDolls

 On March 28, 2017, Rodriguez signed on to direct, write, and produce the film UglyDolls.
 He was replaced by Kelly Asbury, after Rodriguez left production to focus on Alita: Battle Angel.
 He remained intact with a producer and story credit.
+In May 2018, Hulu signed a deal with STX Entertainment to produce an animated television series based on the film of the same name.
+Hulu also gained VOD rights to the animated film.
+The series was meant to consist of 26 episodes per season with a projected release date of early 2020.

 Alita: Battle Angel 2

 James Cameron and Rodriguez have hinted that Alita: Battle Angel could lead to multiple sequels.
 On February 6, 2019, they announced that they have plans for Alita: Battle Angel 2 in the future.
 The casting of Edward Norton in a non-speaking role as Nova in this film was intended to be a setup for the sequel.
 Additionally, the uncredited cameos by Michelle Rodriguez and Jai Courtney were meant to set up larger roles in a sequel.
 In July 2019, Salazar urged fans to buy the film on physical media and expressed her hope that a sequel would be made.

 In an interview with BBC Radio 1, Cameron explained the reason for rearranging the film title from the initial source material, allowing the possibilities of sequel titles, "It's Alita, colon, Battle Angel.
 Because the next one will be "Alita: Fallen Angel" and then Alita... you know "Avenging Angel" and then Alita whatever.
 I mean, that's assuming we make some money".
 On December 2, 2019, John Landau, discussing the possibility of the sequel in an interview with CinemaBlend, said the following: "What I think the Alita Army should do is keep peppering our family now at Disney and [let them know] how important it is to have another Alita movie and hopefully we'll venture there one day."
 The film is listed with losses as high as $53 million, making a sequel unlikely.

+However, in January 2021, director Rodriguez said that he was hoping that a sequel to the film would be made.
+In September 2021, during an interview with "The Nerdy Basement", Rodriguez claimed that he would try pitching an Alita sequel if The Book of Boba Fett series, directed by him, succeeded in "knock[ing] people's socks off".
+In December 2022, Rodriguez and Cameron took a virtual blood oath to make a sequel.
+In April 2023, producer Jon Landau confirmed that the sequel was in active development with Rodriguez and Rosa Salazar returning as director and star, respectively.
+In July the same year, James Cameron reiterated that he is working on more than one sequel.